simonp0420/PSSFSS.jl/docs/src/manual.md

 It is often desired to use a set of polarization basis vectors other than TE/TM to define field coefficients.
-PSSFSS supports in addition to TE/TM the use of H/V for horizontal/vertical components (in the [Ludwig 3](https://ieeexplore.ieee.org/document/1140406)) sense, and L/R for left-hand circular and right-hand circular polarization (in the
+PSSFSS supports in addition to TE/TM the use of H/V for horizontal/vertical components (in the [Ludwig 3](https://ieeexplore.ieee.org/document/1140406) sense), and L/R for left-hand circular and right-hand circular polarization (in the
 [IEEE sense](https://en.wikipedia.org/wiki/Circular_polarization#Uses_of_the_two_conventions)).